Master’s Thesis Guidelines for Music and Technology

 A master’s thesis will be awarded a Pass if it meets the following criteria

 - Written Component: The written component elucidates the demonstrative component through critical and substantial analysis.
 The text is clear, coherent, and proves the capacity for advanced studies.
-It situates the student’s work within contemporary contexts, providing a comprehensive account of its relation to the broader field of Music and Technology.
+It situates the student’s work within contemporary contexts, providing a comprehensive account of its relation to the broader field of music technology.
 The written expression is engaging and accessible, offering compelling insight into the thesis project.
 References are relevant and significant to the field and used proficiently.

 - Oral presentation: The presentation is adequately prepared, well-organized, and effectively showcases the quality, merits, significance, and relevance of the thesis project.
 The student presents and explains their work and ideas clearly and confidently, engaging with examiners through insightful responses, questions, remarks, and comments.